-Energy Levels: Potato juice is an excellent energy booster, as the natural sugars found in this juice are easy forms of energy.
-Furthermore, potato juice has a high level of thiamine, which can improve the body’s ability to break down carbohydrates into usable energy.
+Potato juice is an excellent energy booster, as the natural sugars found in this juice are easy forms of energy.
+Furthermore, it has potentially high levels of thiamine, which can improve the body’s ability to break down carbohydrates into usable energy.

-Digestive Health: The starchy content of potato juice has been linked to a number of digestive issues, and can help to soothe inflammation in the gut and promote digestion, eliminating symptoms of constipation, bloating, cramping and indigestion.
+The starch content of potato juice has been linked to a number of digestive issues and can help soothe inflammation in the gut and promote digestion, eliminating symptoms of constipation, bloating, cramping, and indigestion.

-Heart Health: There is a significant amount of potassium in a single glass of potato juice, more than 50% of your daily required intake.
-This means that starting your day with a glass of this juice will reduce the strain on your cardiovascular system by easing tension on blood vessels and arteries, thus lowering your blood pressure.
-This will also lower your risk of heart attack, atherosclerosis, and stroke.
+There is a significant amount of potassium in a single glass of potato juice, more than 50% of your daily required intake.
+This means that starting your day with a glass of this juice may reduce the strain on your cardiovascular system by easing tension on blood vessels and arteries, thus lowering your blood pressure.
+This may also lower your risk of heart attack, atherosclerosis, and stroke.

-Immune System: Potato juice rich in vitamin C boosts immunity by stimulating the production of white blood cells.
+Potato juice is potentially rich in vitamin C and can boost immunity by stimulating the production of white blood cells.
 Other antioxidants and immunostimulant minerals also protect against chronic disease and lower oxidative stress.

-Liver Conditions: The active ingredients in potatoes can help to flush out the liver and gallbladder, two of the major detoxifying centers in the body.
-This, in turn, helps to improve the overall health of the body.
+The active ingredients in potatoes can help flush out the liver and gallbladder, two of the major detoxifying centers in the body.
+This, in turn, helps improve the overall health of the body.

 Potato juice requires a bit more effort than most vegetable and fruit juices but the juice is definitely worth the squeeze.
 Again, your immediate urge will be to peel the potatoes, but avoid this, as you will get many more nutrients if you leave it on.
 In the case of potatoes, you will want to scrub them particularly well, and be sure to cut out any bruises or deep notches of dirt, as well as “eyes”.

-Step 3 – Add potato and water to your blender.
+- Add potato and water to the processor and process for 2-3 minutes.

 Potato Juice for Skin

-Using this juice for skin health is very popular, as it can clear up a huge variety of skin conditions, including dry skin, wrinkles, age spots, inflammation, and wounds.
-Potato juice helps to retain moisture in the skin and clear up flaking, dry skin rapidly.
+Using this juice for skin health is very popular as it can clear up a huge variety of skin conditions, including dry skin, wrinkles, age spots, inflammation, and wounds.
+Potato juice helps retain moisture in the skin and clears up flaking, dry skin rapidly.

 Potato Juice for Hair